shell-pool/shpool/README.md

 ##### `"screen"` (default) - restore a screenful of history

-The `"screen"` option causes shpool to re-draw sufficient output to fill the entire screen of the client terminal as well as using the SIGWINCH trick described in the `"simple"` section below.
-This will help restore context for interactive terminal sessions that are not full blown ncurses apps. `"screen"` is the default reattach behavior for shpool.
+The `"screen"` option causes `shpool` to re-draw sufficient output to fill the entire screen of the client terminal as well as using the SIGWINCH trick described in the `"simple"` section below.
+This will help restore context for interactive terminal sessions that are not full blown ncurses apps. `"screen"` is the default reattach behavior for `shpool`.
 You can choose this option explicitly by adding

 ```